Saturday, October 29, 2022

 Wonder whether males of our species will like birds as much after learning that most male birds share domestic duties!
 We of course have found our own solutions!

-Bala shared this and one below |
+Bala shared this

 I am sharing pictures shared by Dr. Raman